Suraj0791/bookly/build.md

 at this point we only deal with image upload we will add more things ater on this file next make a db folder databse folder nd add file drizle and add configurtaion next we setup schema inside database folder nd then setup drizlle.config.ts file

+now we will use unite i mean auth in this app tull now we hgave onlyauth ui now as we had setup database nd schema lest unit auth.js

+so we need to build now a auth.ts file in root add provider session nd all there